n3wt0n/AzureDevOpsToGitHubRepoMigrator/README.md

 ## Prerequisites

-The script requires a series of prerequisites to work.
+Both the scripts and the containerized version require a series of prerequisites to work.

 ### Azure DevOps